-Marks and Grades: The following numbers should be considered as a guide to the expected grades under normal circumstances.
+The following numbers should be considered as a guide to the expected grades under normal circumstances.
 The School reserves the right to adjust mark/grade conversions, if necessary.

-Please note that for all invigilated assessments (tests and exams) worth 33% and above, failure to obtain a mark of at least 40% will result in a final grade no higher than an R at 100 and 200 level, and a C- at 300 level.
+Please note that for all invigilated assessments (tests and exams) worth 33% and above, failure to obtain a mark of at least 40% will result in a final grade no higher than an R at 100 and 200 level; in general this requirement will not be applied at 300 level, but if it is then the course coordinator will inform the class and it will result in a final grade no higher than a C-.

-Grade: A+ Α A - B+ В B- C+ С C- D Е Minimum mark %: 90 85 80 75 70 65 60 55 50 40 0
+Grade: A+ Α A- B+ В B- C+ С C- D Ε Minimum mark %: 90 85 80 75 70 65 60 55 50 40 0

+Reconsideration of Grades

-Reconsideration of Grades: Students should, in the first instance, speak to the course co-ordinator about their marks.
-If they cannot reach an agreeable solution, or have questions about their grade in a course, students should then speak to the Director of Undergraduate Studies, Assoc Prof Greg Russell (phone 3694228).
+Students should, in the first instance, speak to the course co-ordinator about their marks.
+If they cannot reach an agreeable solution, or have questions about their grade in a course, students should then speak to the Director of Undergraduate Studies, Assoc Prof Greg Russell.
 Students can appeal any decision made on their final grade.
 You can apply at the Registry for reconsideration of the final grade within four weeks of the date of publication of final results.
 Be aware that there are time limits for each step of the appeals process.